systematic-magic/AgingPubMed/research_papers_html.rst

    :alt: No comma between city/county/district and zip code
    :scale: 99%

 4.7.
-Taiwanese affiliations: Check that “Taiwan” is used for the country.
-“ROC” and/or “Republic of China” should not be used instead of or in addition to “Taiwan”.

-4.8.
 USA affiliations: check that there is no comma between state and zip code.
 State must be positioned before zip code.
 Zip code must be present.

-4.9.
+4.8.
 Non-USA affiliations: check that there is no comma between city and zip code.
 City must be positioned before zip code.
 Zip code is optional.

 .. image:: /_static/aff_text_zip_state_city.png
    :alt: No comma between zip code and state (US) / city (non-US)
    :scale: 99%

-4.10.
+4.9.
 Check that each affiliation number has only one complete affiliation.
 One affiliation – one number. |br|
 One exclusion: affiliations of Chinese authors, where Key Laboratory combines different institutions.
 In that case one number can contain two affiliations.

-4.11.
+4.10.
 Occasionally affiliations can contain “Current/Present address:” title.
 If it is present:

 	- Check that it has a separate affiliation number.
 One address - one affiliation number.